 Peel and core apple and cut into pieces.
 Combine with pumpkin and spices in blender and blend until smooth.

-Spread thinly on dehydrator trays covered with paraflexx® sheets or parchment paper.
+Spread thinly on dehydrator trays covered with nonstick sheets.

-Dehydrate at 135° for eight hours.
+Dehydrate at 135°F (57°C) for approximately eight hours.
 Employ the flip trick as discussed above after five hours.
 Dried consistency will be more leathery than basic pumpkin pie bark which is brittle.